 DATING THE PIP CARDS OF THE VISCONTI-SFORZA DECK

 On most pages on my site I’ve stated that the original Visconti-Sforza deck is the best example we have of a trionfi deck with a 5 x 14 structure, a deck with 4 times 14 suit cards (Coins, Cups, Swords and Batons) and 14 trump cards.
 But, since a couple of years, I have doubts.
 Not concerning the structure, I firmly believe that before 1460 the 5 x 14 structure dominated.
 My doubt is in this specific deck, did the Visconti-Sforza deck really consist of 70 cards?
 In October 2015 I visited the Accademia Carrara in Bergamo, Italy, so I had the chance to see 26 Visconti-Sforza cards together.
 They are beautifully exposed, in a room with dimmed light, with just some side lights in their showcases.
 What really struck me was the lustre of the gold on the different cards, very impressive.
 If you see this, one is asking himself, why in the world they were so badly copied, even by leading card makers as the U.S. Games Systems Inc. On these copies the gold on the cards became a horrible brown.
 But, this was not the only thing that struck me in the eyes.
 It looked as if on the added trump cards, a much purer gold had been used.
+All images on this page come from photos I took myself in Bergamo.
 Here below, on the upper row, first the Emperor and Justice, both trump cards that were part of the original 14-trump structure.

 I apologize for the bad image quality, the extremely dimmed light conditions were not really good for taking pictures, and flashlights were prohibited.
 There was even another visitor that made remarks about the noise of my camera, so you can imagine the magical atmosphere that was (and still is, I hope) reigning in this room.
 In any case, you can distiguish the reflection of the lights on the golden parts on the cards.
 When moving a little bit, this reflection was moving, so the cards where glittering, really fantastic.
 On the next row we see two examples of added trump cards, the Star and the World.